What are Electric Motors and How Do They Work?

 • Multi-phase setup capabilities

-• Installation and maintenance are easier.
+• easy installation and maintenance

 • High beginning power and torque